spedas/pyspedas/pyspedas/erg/README.md

 ## Arase (ERG)
 The routines in this module can be used to load data from the Arase mission.

+Please note that the routines in this module are EXPERIMENTAL.

 ### Instruments
 - MGF